 We know the story, but what makes the doctrine of virgin birth essential to our faith and salvation?
 Is it that God had to find an elaborate and unique way of bringing the Messiah into the world?
 Why not natural birth?
 Upon studying scripture, we can find at least two major reasons.

 First, it was to fulfill the prophecy of how the Messiah would be born.
 The virgin birth was not a hidden plan of God but was already hinted at and specifically prophesied in the Old Testament.
-After Adam and Eve sinned, God promised a savior—a woman’s offspring (Genesis 3:15).
+After Adam and Eve sinned, God promised a savior—a woman’s offspring (Genesis 3:15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.).
 Later on, Isaiah specifically prophesied that God would give a sign: a virgin would give birth to a son, and He shall be named Immanuel (Isaiah 7:14).
 Isaiah’s prophecy was then quoted by the Gospel writer Matthew in Matthew 1:23 to confirm the fulfillment of God’s promise.
 It is encouraging to know that even if God has to go through all kinds of trouble at His expense, He will indeed fulfill all His promises to us.

 The second and most important reason the virgin birth was essential is that through such a unique way of being born, Jesus cannot inherit the original sin passed along by the seed of the human father; therefore, Jesus was born without the sinful nature of man.
 If you are interested to know more about Original Sin, there is an article that talks about it, “What Does the Bible Say About Original Sin and Actual Sin?”

 You see, the virgin birth was the perfect method to bring in the Savior as the “flawless sacrificial lamb that takes away the sins of the world.”
 This doctrine teaches us that salvation can never come from sinful man.
 We can never attain or “give birth” (produce) to our own savior in any way—whether it’s through religion, good works, sound ideology, or living a moral life.
-All have sinned and fallen short of the glory of God (Romans 3:23).
+All have sinned and fallen short of the glory of God (Romans 3:23 For all have sinned, and come short of the glory of God;).
 Only Jesus can truly redeem us and give us eternal life.
 Only His birth, life, death, and resurrection can bring us a new life in Him and through Him.
 Trust in Him and His finished work on the cross and surrender your whole life to His Lordship, for He is good and forgives and accepts anyone who receives Him.

 And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses; Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; And having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it